 Special Needs Plans (SNPs) are a subset of Medicare Advantage plans.
 SNPs are available to people with special needs and chronic disabilities.
 These plans are not available in all areas.

 In Winston-Salem, North Carolina, the most affordable SNP is provided by Wellcare.
 This plan is a local PPO with a $0 premium.
 The MOOP is $3,450.

-Another affordable option ifor Winston-Salem residents is provided by Liberty.
-This plan is a health maintenance organization (HMO) with a $0 premium.
-This plan has a $5,000 MOOP.
+Liberty provides another affordable option for Winston-Salem residents.
+This plan is a health maintenance organization (HMO) with a $0 premium and a $5,000 MOOP.

 Finally, another affordable option is Alignment (HMO).
-This plan has dual-eligibility, and it has a premium of $0.
+This plan has dual eligibility and a premium of $0.
 The MOOP for this plan is $6,700.

 |BCBS of North Carolina||$0||$7,550||HMO||Dual|